 Tip: If you plan to use your phone to take photos, then purchase a waterproof case in advance or at the Blue Lagoon bar.

 Iceland also offers the Secret Lagoon and the Laugarvatn Fontana hot springs, both of which are more affordable alternatives to the Blue Lagoon.
-There are many tour providers that combine the Golden Circle with either of these hot springs.
+Many tour providers combine the Golden Circle with either of these hot springs.